cozymantis/style-transfer-comfyui-workflow/README.md

 ## Notes

+For the purpose of this test, we tried to keep prompts as simple as possible, and **not include style details in the generating prompt**.
+This way, we aim to test each style transfer method in a more isolated/prompt independent way.

+**For the best results, you should engineer the prompts to better fit your needs.**

+Make sure to read the documentation of each method and each ComfyUI node to understand how to use them properly.

+When loading the workflow, the ControlNet branch is disabled by default.
+You can enable it by selecting all the top nodes, and pressing CTRL+M. This is because the current implementation of Visual Style Prompting is incompatible with the ControlNet style model (see below).
+You need to use them one at a time, and restart ComfyUI if you want to switch between them.

 ### SD 1.5 Style ControlNet Coadapter
 - tends to also capture and transfer semantic information from the reference image;
 - no parameters to tweak;